 Microsoft Direct Push for iPhone and iPad

-If a mobile or Wi-Fi data connection is available, Exchange automatically delivers email, tasks, contacts and calendar events to devices.
+If a cellular or Wi-Fi data connection is available, Exchange automatically delivers email, tasks, contacts, and calendar events to devices.

-Microsoft Exchange Global Address List (GAL) for iPhone and iPad
+Microsoft Exchange global address list for iPhone and iPad

-Apple devices retrieve contact information from your organisation’s Exchange Server GAL when you search Contacts and for completing email addresses as they’re entered.
-GAL photos requires Exchange Server 2010 SP 1 or later.
+Apple devices retrieve contact information from your organization’s Exchange Server’s global address list (GAL) when you search Contacts and for completing email addresses as they’re entered.
+GAL photos require Exchange Server 2010 SP 1 or later.

 Out-of-office reply messages for iPhone and iPad